ildarmgt/bitcoin-web-contracts/README.md

 Client side w/ front end smart contracts demo

-Build (in docs/) can be used offline & air grapped computers
+Build (in `./docs/`) can be used offline & on air grapped computers

 ## Project setup
 ```